parthsali/Exo-Planet-Prediction/README.md

 - Involves the creation of decision trees using bootstrapped samples and random feature subsets.
 - Aggregates predictions from individual trees to make a final prediction.

-### Hyperparameter Tuning

-- Hyperparameters (e.g., number of trees, maximum depth) are optimized for model performance.
-- Grid search or random search techniques may be used for tuning.

 ### Feature Importance